 - Repeat violence injunctions

-Why You Must Defend Yourself Against A Restraining Order Or Protective Order
+How to Defend Yourself Against a Restraining Order or Protective Order

 Even if you do not face a criminal charge, it is important to defend yourself against a domestic violence injunction for many reasons.
 First of all, the injunction may impose restrictions on where you can go and what you can do.
 You may not be able to return home if your spouse filed the injunction against you.
 If you go home anyway, or violate the injunction in any other way, you may end up facing criminal charges.
 We believe it is best to avoid this possibility by doing everything we can to prevent the domestic violence injunction from being entered.